AdrienChampion/induction_for_dummies/src/bmc/readme.md

 \
 \

-By this point, we expect most readers to be able to write SMT-LIB code that corresponds to a BMC check for a given number of unrollings.
+By this point, I expect most readers to be able to write SMT-LIB code that corresponds to a BMC check for a given number of unrollings.
 Just to make sure, the [BMC with Unrolling](#bmc-with-unrolling) section showcases a BMC check where the transition relation is unrolled twice.